 Tools to Identify Corrosion Patterns

 At this point, you may be wondering how you can accurately identify corrosion patterns and cracks in your concrete structure.
-While you can see and solve non-structural cracks simply by looking at the concrete, it can be difficult to ensure that there is, in fact, no structural damage occurring.
+While you can see and solve non-structural cracks simply by looking at the concrete, it is harder to ensure no structural damage.
 Further, there may be underlying issues that can go completely unnoticed.
 Therefore, it is important to properly test either the corrosion potentials or the corrosion rate of the rebar.
 Giatec offers two NDT solutions for this:XCell™ and iCOR®.

 iCOR is a non-destructive tool that uses our patented CEPRA technology to estimate the corrosion rate without having to physically connect to the rebar.
-This high precision device provides details of the corrosion rate mapping of rebar, corrosion potential mapping of rebar, in-situ electrical resistivity of concrete, and ambient temperature and relative humidity.
+This high-precision device provides details of the corrosion rate mapping of rebar and corrosion potential mapping of rebar.
+As well as in-situ electrical resistivity of concrete and ambient temperature and relative humidity.
 It can perform all of these functions with no connection to reinforcement, but by adding this connection iCOR is also capable of performing the half-cell potential test.